Etna, or Why I’m a Lava Lout – Part 1 of 2

 Today prosperity has returned, driven by tourism.
 Summer beaches and winter skiing have been the principal attractions.
 The local towns are benefiting, their streets paved by smooth lava and flanked by baroque architecture.
 Ornately filigreed balconies overlook bustling piazzas piled high with produce.
 But medieval buildings are rare, a subtle reminder of Etna’s destructive power.
 Meanwhile, there is another good reason to visit; the ongoing Etna wine revolution.

-In the oldest vineyards are field blends, where different varieties coexist together, an ancient practice.
+Field blends are in the oldest vineyards, where different varieties coexist, an ancient practice.
 Plots that predate the arrival of Phylloxera survive, with remnants of 150-year-old gnarled vines.
 The evil insect can’t reproduce as well in these black ash soils.

 Modern vineyards wire train the vines in rows and are big enough to accommodate small tractors.
 However, although this is labour-intensive and costly, traditional albarello bush vines produce the best quality grapes – the bushes get more exposure to the sun and, being trained low, also benefit from the warmth of the soil at night.

 It was Etna that received Sicily’s first DOC in 1968.
 It restored some credibility to the region.
-As was often the case, the criteria used enshrined traditional practice and administrative convenience rather than encouraging excellence.
-Perhaps updating the rules is overdue.
-At least the grapes allowed by the DOC must be indigenous to Etna, or at least Sicilian.
+But, as was often the case, the criteria enshrined traditional practice and administrative convenience rather than encouraging excellence.
+The grapes allowed by the DOC must either be indigenous to Etna or at least Sicilian.

 Etna DOC – grape varieties

 White: Etna Bianco

 Carricante (min.
 60%).
 Catarratto (sub-varieties Comune or the better quality Lucido), max.
 40%.
 Trebbiano, Minnella Bianca and other Sicilian white varieties are also allowed up to 15%